Skip to content

 • Oversampling Ratio: ~42x

-A 42x oversampling ratio means you will get a very high-fidelity reconstruction of the sine wave on your Serial Plotter.
+A 42x oversampling ratio means you will get a very high-fidelity reconstruction of the sine wave on your Serial.

 The Sampler in FreeRTOS

-Two tasks, one samples the environment the other perform a computation on the samples
+Two tasks, one samples the environment the other performs a computation on the samples, specifically the FFT

 vTaskDelay(pdMS_TO_TICKS(1));